March 3, 2017

 The stack effect is a condition where the entire house acts like a giant chimney, pushing warm air upwards until it eventually leaves the structure.
 It occurs because of the difference between indoor and outdoor temperatures.
 Cold air is denser than warm air, so when cold air enters the home from the first floor, warm air is displaced to the top.
 This airflow actually pulls more cold air in, worsening the stress on your home’s heating system.

-When stack effect becomes a problem
+When the stack effect becomes a problem

 If the airflow is strong, thus puts undue pressure on cracks, deteriorated masonry, cracked weather stripping, and other vulnerable areas.
 With constant pressure, these leak sources can become larger, intensifying the airflow and worsening your energy loss problem.

 The good news is that stopping the stack effect is easy—all you need is to seal all possible sources of air leak in your home.
 Once you do, you’ll have a more comfortable home interior, as well as lower energy bills.
-Your Spruce Grove and Edmonton heating professionals share with some valuable tips to help you achieve this.
+Your Spruce Grove and Edmonton heating professionals share some valuable tips to help you achieve this.

 Where to start